-What if the chickpeas start sprouting?
+What if they start sprouting?

 This is actually perfectly fine and will reduce the phytic acid amounts even more!
-This will not happen until past the 24 hour soaking mark.
+This will not happen until past the 24-hour soaking mark.
 Many people opt to soak their chickpeas until they begin to sprout.
 It’s all about personal preference.
 I usually don’t sprout mine.

 I really love to make a large batch of chickpeas!
-It allows me to have some onhand for multiple recipes.
+It allows me to have some on hand for multiple recipes.
 I usually freeze some in smaller batches.
 And I like to roast some for snacking as well.

 - 1 lb dry chickpeas

-- Apple cider vinegar (for soaking)
+- Apple cider vinegar for soaking

 - Soak chickpeas covered in water with apple cider vinegar for 6-24 hours.